This article documents the many pitfalls with camera settings and helps you self-correct.

 Examples of Stream quality issues

-Gotcha 5: Camera streams are lagging or sluggish or high latency
+Reported issue: Camera streams are lagging or sluggish or high latency on the console

 Rule of thumb: Make sure the key frame (i-frame) interval on your camera equals the FPS for the camera.
 The only reason you would consider increasing the interval is if network bandwidth is becoming an issue.